etavardt/OpenGLAppExample/README.md

     ??/??/????
 Started this from following an OpenGL tutorial on 'TheCherno's youTube channel.
 But there are elements of my own and at least one idea from a youTube user's comment on a "TheCherno"s video.
-    01/12/2023 Abandoned GLEW for GLAD do to ease of use no libs just headers and a c file to build and link yourself in your project.
-No are those binaries compatible issues.
+    01/12/2023 Abandoned GLEW for GLAD do to ease of use, no libs and just headers and a c file to build.
+Just link it yourself, in your project.
+               Therefore there are no binary compatibility issues.
 The only issue with GLAD is the website configureing of those files.
-It is a bone and a bane, having to rely on a website that may or maynot be there in the future.
-Whether it is due to connectivity or being nologer supported.
+It is a boon and a bane,having to rely on a website that may or maynot be there in the future.
+Whether it is due to connectivity or being nolonger supported.